Nissl/course_3_notes/week5_part2.md

 git remote add staging git@heroku.com:tl-myflix-stage.git git push staging mod8:master

+Various ways to copy over database from production to staging from time to time (follower costs $$) But staging server sends emails, so be careful!
+Add line to send email to admins instead, perhaps.

 Deployment pipeline
 Many ways to do this.
 We'll use a simple one.